 BBC Culture The 100 Greatest Comedies of All Time—A poll of 253 film critics came up with a list of the top comedy films that contains more than the usual number of films in a language other than English for a list of this genre (i.e., more than zero).

-BBC Culture The 100 greatest foreign-language films—A strongly highbrow list is the result of a poll of 209 film critics.
+BBC Culture The 100 greatest foreign-language films—A highbrow list is the result of a poll of 209 film critics.

 British Film Institute Favorite British Films of the 20th Century—The BFI does for British films what the AFI did for American films.
 This link is from Tim Dirks's Greatest Films site.